When the Carnival Came

-Welcome, Toni.
+Welcome, Kathleen.

 Tell us about your novel.
 Is it part of a series?
 If so, please tell us about the series too.